QQQQ33333/NUMPY/README.md

 * Preprocessing the data set for data consistency and integrety.

-###TEAM DISTRIBUTION : The no. of employees within each team and percentage split of employees in each team relative to the total no. of employees are found.
-A pie chart named "employee distribution by team" is added for easier findings.
+###TEAM DISTRIBUTION : The no. of employees within each team and percentage split of employees in each team relative to the total no. of employees are counted.
+A bar graph named "Employee Distribution by Team" and a pie chart named "Percentage of Employee Distribution by Team" are added for easier findings.

 * insights gained